AdamsGeeky/Blockchain/README.md

 # Golang
 # Syllabus
-- [ x ] **An Introduction of Go - why Go is worth learning.**
+- [x] **An Introduction of Go - why Go is worth learning.**
-  - [ x ]  **What is Go?**
+  - [x]  **What is Go?**
      Go, or Golang, is a programming language developed at Google.
 It has received a lot of acclaim from developers for its speed and straightforward syntax.
      **Build simple, secure, scalable systems**
     - An open-source programming language supported by Google
     - Easy to learn and great for teams
     - Built-in concurrency and a robust standard library
     - Large ecosystem of partners, communities, and tools
-  - [ x ] Why Go is worth Learning
+  - [x] Why Go is worth Learning
         GoLang is a compiled multi-threaded programming language based on open source C and developed internally at Google.
 It is a single language that         allows different processes to run simultaneously, which means simultaneous programming.
 Extremely fast, easy to maintain, and efficient, GoLang           has all the advantages needed for **distributed systems** because it can handle **multiple parts of the blockchain concurrently.**
         The language was developed for **high-performance programs running** on modern **distributed systems** and **multicore processors**.
 Market               participants perceived the launch of GoLang as an attempt to create a replacement for C/C ++.
 Today, the **Hyperledger Fabric blockchain**               platform uses this programming language.
 It is often used in **NFT marketplace** development.
         Examples of blockchain projects that use GoLang: **GoChain**, **Dero**, **Loom Network**, **Ethereum**, **Hyperledger Fabric**. .

 - [x] The Go Toolchain - how to compile and run Go programs.